zouzias/grunt-examples/grunt-uglify-example/README.md

-# A minimalistic Grunt minification example
+# Javascript Minification using Grunt

 A minimalistic Gruntfile.js for minifying Javascript.